-ENGLISH (ENG)
+ENGLISH (ENGL)

-ENG 099 ENGLISH SKILLS (3)
+ENGL 0900 ENGLISH SKILLS (3)

-This course is designed to prepare students for ENG 101.
+This course is designed to prepare students for ENGL 1010.
 Students will learn how to improve the structure of their sentences and the expression of their ideas through writing.
 The integration of thinking, reading, and writing is also emphasized in the development of short essays.
+(Previously known as ENG 099)

-ENG 101 ENGLISH COMPOSITION I (3)
+ENGL 1010 ENGLISH COMPOSITION I (3)

 Students will be introduced to the process of writing and will learn methods for developing and focusing ideas, formulating topic sentences and thesis statements, drafting, revising, and proofreading/editing essays.
 The course will focus on mastering various styles of essay writing including illustration and example, narration and description, comparison and contrast, process and summary analysis, cause and effect, and argumentation and persuasion.
 Incorporating formal research and documentation into some of the writing will also be included.
-Prerequisite: Satisfactory completion of pre-testing or ENG 099
+(Previously known as ENGL 101) Prerequisite: Satisfactory completion of pre-testing or ENGL 0900

-ENG 102 ENGLISH COMPOSITION II (3)
+ENGL 1020 ENGLISH COMPOSITION II (3)

-This course will build on the skills learned in ENG 101.
+This course will build on the skills learned in ENGL 1010.
 It will require more complex analytical thinking and writing skills.
 Students will further develop critical thinking and writing skills through annotating, previewing, outlining, summarizing, paraphrasing, and questioning.
 Students will be required to write formal research papers that include outside sources and documentation to support ideas and also demonstrate an awareness of purpose and audience.
 Some of the writing forms may include: explaining concepts, evaluating, speculating about cause and effect, proposing a solution to a problem, taking a position, and writing an analysis of literature.
-Prerequisite: ENG 101
+(Previously known as ENG 102)

-ENG 120 CREATIVE WRITING (3)
+ENGL 1040 CREATIVE WRITING (3)

 This is an introductory course in creative writing.
-Students will be exposed to various creative writing forms and be asked to write their own works and could include fiction and/or creative nonfiction short stories, and poetry.
+Students will be exposed to various creative writing forms and be asked to write their own works and could include fiction and/or creative non-fiction short stories, and poetry.
 Students will learn common techniques in creative writing such as voice, setting, character, plot, and theme and will present their writing in workshop format.
-Prerequisite: ENG 101
+(Previously known as ENG 120) Prerequisite: ENGL 1010

-ENG 130 JOURNALISTIC WRITING (3)
+ENGL 1050 JOURNALISTIC WRITING (3)

 This course is a study of the impact that mass media and journalism has on society.
 Students will be asked to critically read and understand various media examples as well as write their own according to assignments.
 Forms to be covered in class include: advertising; feature writing for newspapers, newsletters, magazines, and television; and various forms of Internet writing.
+(Previously known as ENG 130) Prerequisite: ENGL 1010